Holiday giant Thomas Cook has warned over profits after sales were hit by the European heatwave and a fall in demand for last-minute trips abroad.

 As a result, Thomas Cook now expects to deliver full-year underlying operating profit of about £280 million, down from previous estimates of £323 million.

-Shares plunged by nearly 25% at the market opening to 57.9p as investors digested the news.
+Shares plunged by nearly 25% at the market open to 57.9p as investors digested the news.

 Thomas Cook makes all of its annual profits in the summer months and also warned that the impact of the heatwave “is continuing to be felt into winter trading”.